hvitis/CodingChallange/QUESTIONS.md

 4. How can I see all the properties of an Object.
 Display them to be aware of them.
 >Answer 0309 Listing objects properties.js
 5. Why when I console.log the function that returns I get undefined in the terminal
+6. How to set pictures in fotogallery projects to resize them but to keep the proportion and float left.